 Climate change may also increase the risk of concurrent supply disruptions.
 As extreme weather events become more common, the chances of coincidental disruptions occurring at different locations are likely to increase.
 Examples might include distant chokepoints being simultaneously disrupted by different weather systems, or a major chokepoint in one part of the world being closed during a harvest failure in a crop-growing region elsewhere.
 In such circumstances, market impacts are compounded.
 For example, if a hurricane comparable in ferocity to Hurricane Katrina in 2005 were to shut down US exports from the Gulf of Mexico at the same time as extreme rainfall rendered Brazil's roads impassable (the latter happened in 2013), up to 50 per cent of global soybean exports could be affected.
-If this in turn occurred in conjunction with a Black Sea heatwave similar to the one recorded in 2010, around 64 per cent of global soybean shipments could be halted or delayed.
+If this in turn occurred in conjunction with a Black Sea heatwave similar to the one recorded in 2010, around 51 per cent of global soybean shipments, together with 41 per cent and 18 per cent of global maize and wheat exports respectively, could be halted or delayed.